auth-global/self-documenting-cryptography/README.md

 From a certain point of view that is particularly cautious, the G3P's application of cryptoacoustics is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final).

-Furthermore, the G3P applies these insights to the possibly-novel topic of password hashing to make specific suggestions about what kind of data to include in these contextual parameters.
+Furthermore, the G3P applies these insights to the topic of password hashing in a possibly novel way to make specific suggestions about what kind of data to include in these contextual parameters.
 So from this point of view, the changes adopted by the G3P are particularly cautious and low-risk.

 I know of no theoretical basis for believing the cryptoacoustic constructions deployed by the G3P are workably secure in the way I conjecture they are.
 Clearly this situation is not ideal, and should not be tolerated in the long run.